-Curtin, Murdoch and The University of Western Australia requires a scaled score of at least 50.
-Edith Cowan University requires a scaled score of at least 50 or a minimum final school letter grade of C achieved in Year 12.
+UWA and Curtin University require a final scaled score of at least 50 in an ATAR English, Literature or EALD course.
+Edith Cowan University requires a final scaled score of at least 50 or a minimum C-grade in ATAR English, Literature or EALD course studied in Year 12.